ashirt-ops/aterm/README_developer.md

 Executables can be created via the stanard `go build` tool from the `cmd/aterm` directory.

+### Versioning

+This application can render its build details, including version to the user.
+These details are provided to the application as build flags, using the `ldflags` argument.
+This is accomplished by setting fields for:

+* `github.com/jrozner/go-info.version` for the tagged release version
+* `github.com/jrozner/go-info.commitHash` for the git hash used for this release
+* `github.com/jrozner/go-info.buildDate` for the actual date this release was built

+These fields are populated during ci, using GitHub Action's environment variables for these fields.
+These correspond to the fields `GITHUB_REF` and `GITHUB_SHA`.
+Dates are generated via the build system's date.

 ## Project Structure

 ### Phase 1: Terminal recording